Brikwerk/whiteboard-vision/Project Reporting.md

         2. Upside-down words
         3. Words at another angle.
 This could be due to a bounding box not lining up with the text or ending up as a square.
     - The text recognition stage outputs a confidence metric per word.
 This could utilized to pick the optimal word by flipping the word and choosing the word with the highest confidence metric.
 To optimize for performance, a threshold could be set for the confidence to begin rotating.

+### Next Week

+- Try snapping to different confidence scores
+- Next try recognizing with bad handwriting
+- Is there a threshold between bad handwriting and unrecognized angles?
+- Sentence gathering?